If you have grown tomatoes you’ve experienced “tomato cracks” which is one of the many tomato problems you’ll encounter.

 Concentric cracking – This is where tomato cracking develops in a circular pattern around where the tomato is attached to the stem.

-Cracks develop mostly because of fluctuations in watering (try this tomato watering option).
+Cracks develop mostly because of fluctuations in watering.
 This can be as a result of having periods of dry weather, followed by sudden heavy rains that overwhelm the tomatoes.

 Cracking and splitting tomatoes are most prevalent during the maturity stages when the tomatoes are beginning to ripen.